kfrencher/nowcode-starter/README.md

 # nowcode-starter

 ## Enable project level errors from eslint
 The extension is linting an individual file only on typing.
-If you want to lint the whole workspace set ```eslint.lintTask.enable``` to ```true``` and the extension will also contribute the eslint: lint whole folder task.
-There is no need any more to define a custom task in tasks.json.
+If you want to lint the whole workspace set ```eslint.lintTask.enable``` to ```true``` and the extension will contribute the eslint: lint whole folder task.
+There is no need to define a custom task in tasks.json.

 ## Enable project level typescript errors
 Set ```typescript.tsserver.experimental.enableProjectDiagnostics``` to true to enable project level errors from typescript